CSCfi/csc-user-guide/docs/apps/velvet.md

 sbatch script_file_name
 ```

-More information about runnig batch jobs can be found from the [batch job section of the Puhti-rhel8 user guide](../computing/running/getting-started.md).
+More information about runnig batch jobs can be found from the [batch job section of the Puhti user guide](../computing/running/getting-started.md).